Uimalakki/backend-cottagebooking-node/README.md

 # backend-cottagebooking-node

-A RESTful API made for my other repository "cottagebooking-frontend".
+A simple REST API made for my old repository "cottagebooking-frontend".

-Made with Node.js and uses a MongoDb for database.
+Made with Node.js and uses a MongoDb database.